Influence Patterns for Explaining Information Flow in BERT: Tracing Influence Flow with Patterns

 Prop.~\ref{prop:pattern-influence} (proof in Appendix~\ref{appendix: distributional influence}) simplifies the evaluation of the pattern influence by specifying the exact set of internal nodes through which influence flows in a computational graph.
 We hereby introduce a greedy way of finding the most influential pattern in both $\mathcal{G}_e$ and $\mathcal{G}_a$.

-[0]{\; \backslash \;} \textbf{Guided Pattern Refinement(GPR)} Starting with source and target nodes $ s $ and $ t $ along with a initialized pattern $ \pi^0 = \set{s,t} $ representing all paths between $ s $ and $ t $, we construct $ \pi^1 $ by adding an sequence-adjacent node $e^0$ (there is a direct path between $s$ and $e^0$) from a \emph{guiding set} $ E^0 $ that maximizes the influence of the resulting pattern such that:
+[0]{\; \backslash \;} \textbf{Guided Pattern Refinement(GPR)} Starting with source and target nodes $ s $ and $ t $ along with a initialized pattern $ \pi^0 = \set{s,t} $ representing all paths between $ s $ and $ t $, we construct $ \pi^1 $ by adding one\footnote{The algorithm can be easily adapted to include more nodes per layer.
+However, we found one node per layer retain a reasonable proportion of influence for the tasks evaluated in this paper(See Sec.\ref{sec: gsig}).} sequence-adjacent node $e^0$ (there is a direct path between $s$ and $e^0$) from a \emph{guiding set} $ E^0 $ that maximizes the influence of the resulting pattern such that:

 This procedure is iterated until we exhaust the last guiding set.
 We show an example of GPR in a toy graph in Fig.~\ref{fig:example-gpr}.
 For an embedding-level graph $\mathcal{G}_e$, each guiding set $E^l$ includes all embeddings $\hvec^l_{1:N}$ at layer $l$.
 For the attention-level graph $\mathcal{G}_a$, we refine on the embedding-level pattern $\pi^e$ by only expanding $\pi^e$ from addition nodes in $\mathcal{G}_a$ compared with $\mathcal{G}_e$: we perform GPR iterations between $\pi^e_l, \pi^e_{l+1} \in \pi^e$ with the guiding set $E^l_a$ which includes $A$ attention heads $\mathbf{a}^l$ and the skip node $\mathbf{s}^l$(Fig.~\ref{fig:berts} Right), until we reach the same last node in $\pi^e$.
 The returned attention-level pattern $\pi^a$ thus abstracts a single path from the source to the target in $\mathcal{G}_a$.
 As the attention-level analysis refines the embedding-level analysis, the produced attention-level pattern $ \pi^a $ abstracts a strict subset of the paths of the attention-level graph that the embedding-level pattern $ \pi^e $ abstracts.
 That is, $ \pi^e \subset \pi^a $ while $ \gamma(\pi^a) \subset \gamma(\pi^e)$.
-The detailed algorithm of GPR and analysis of its optimality can be found in Appendix~\ref{appendix: pseudo-code}.
+The detailed algorithm of GPR and analysis of its optimality can be found in Appendix~\ref{appendix: pseudo-code} and \ref{appendix: optim-GPR}.